Vesta Tilley: Early years

-Matilda Alice Powles was born at Commandery Street, Worcester on 13 May 1864.
+Matilda Alice Powles was born at Beaver Row, Worcester on 13 May 1864.
 She was the second child out of a total of thirteen and shared her first name with her mother Matilda Powles (née Broughton).
-Her father was Henry Powles, known as Harry Ball.
-He was a musician who became master of ceremonies at the Theatre Royal, Gloucester and later the St George's Hall in Nottingham.
+Her father was William Henry Powles, known as Harry Ball.
+He was a musician and comic who in 1870 became manager and master of ceremonies at the Star Music Hall, Gloucester.
+In 1872 he moved his family from Worcester to become manager of St George's Hall in Nottingham and to develop and manage seven year old Tilley's life as a performer.

-With her father's encouragement, Powles first appeared on stage at the age of three and, by six, she was appearing to sing songs dressed as a man.
-She began her professional career in 1869 and was to be on the stage until 1920.
+With her father's encouragement, she first appeared on stage at the age of three and, by six, she was appearing to sing songs dressed as a man.
+Known variously to begin as Tilley Ball or Little Tilley, she embarked on her professional career in 1869 and was to be on the stage until 1920.
 Her first character of note was "Pocket Sims Reeves", spoofing the act of the then-famous opera singer Sims Reeves by performing his songs such as "The Anchor's Weighed".
 She would later perform male roles exclusively, saying that "I felt that I could express myself better if I were dressed as a boy."